lugu/qiloop/doc/NOTES.md

-# qi::messaging: the missing specification
+# About QiMessaging

+TODO:
+    - add notes on the message type.
+    - describe call-reply sequence and other sequences
+    - add information about CapabilityMap.
+    - add a note on the port number.
+    - provide a definition for "service", "object" and "action".
+    - describe the network interaction between two actors on the bus

+## Introduction

-qi::messaging is a network protocol for remote procedure calls.
-An open source implementation is developped by SoftBank Robotics as part of the libqi framework.
+QiMessaging is a network protocol for remote procedure calls.
+An open source implementation is developed by SoftBank Robotics as part of the libqi framework.

 https://github.com/aldebaran/libqi

-qi::messaging defines an serialisation format as well as a typed signature format to describe the serialized data.
+QiMessaging defines an serialization format as well as a typed signature format to describe the serialized data.

-qi::messaging exposes a software bus (just like D-Bus) where services can be registered.
-A services is composed of:
+QiMessaging exposes a software bus (think of D-Bus) where services can be registered.
+A service is composed of:
 - a name associated with a number and a description
 - a list of method to be called
 - a list of signals to be watched